 Before joining the AJC in 2017, Tia spent her entire career working in Florida.
-While covering state government and politics for the Times-Union.
-She was based in Tallahassee but focused on Northeast Florida issues and lawmakers.
+While covering state government and politics for the Times-Union, Tia was based in Tallahassee but focused on Northeast Florida issues and lawmakers.
 She also wrote a popular column in the Sunday “Reason” section that focused on analysis and insight on local, state and national politics.

 Tia is a native of Louisville, Ky.
 She earned a bachelor degree in journalism from Florida A&M University.
 However, she was identified as a strong writer at a very young age.
 (The photo above is of “All About Fish,” a non-fiction book she wrote in the 2nd grade that won the “Young Authors Award” out of all 2nd and 3rd graders at her school that year.)

-Tia is a member of the Atlanta Association of Black Journalists’ Political Journalism Task Force.
+Tia is Chairwoman of the National Association of Black Journalists’ Political Journalism Task Force.
 She is also a member of the Regional Reporters Association.
 Previously she served on the board of the Florida Capitol Press Corps, the association of journalists who cover government and politics in Tallahassee.
 She had two stints as its president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.